-In the mid-eighties, the Seah Im Food Centre emerged alongside the present-day Harbourfront Bus Interchange across World Trade Centre Singapore back then (does this name ring a bell?)
+In the mid-eighties, the Seah Im Food Centre emerged alongside the present-day Harbourfront Bus Interchange across World Trade Centre Singapore (does this name ring a bell?).

 Fun fact: the interchange used to be where a Malay kampong was located.
 As Singapore develops and landmarks change, it is nice to know that heart-warming local food is still a mainstay in the hawker centre.

 With more than 40 cooked food and drink stalls, here are some of the stalls you can go check out at Seah Im Food Centre:

 Unauthorized use and/or duplication of any content and photos without express and written permission from DFD is strictly prohibited.

 Opening Hours: 7:30am – 2:30pm or sold out (Mon – Sun, closed alternate Sat)

 Shi Ji Noodle Stall is quite popular among regulars who come in the morning, selling Prawn Noodles, Lor Mee, and Duck Noodles.

 Each bowl is priced at $3.50, $4, and $5.
 (Note: nearby Cai Ji also sells Duck Noodles.)